 Although some transportation needs can be understood by examining how current transportation providers meet the needs identified in Census data, maps, and other sources of demographic data, many of the needs can only be understood through direct dialogue and communication from agencies and individuals that provide or rely on transportation services.
-A wide range of individuals and agencies with an interest in transportation in the Region and County were invited to participate in two meetings to assist in the development of the Coordination Plan (see Appendices A, B, and C).
-At both meetings, Commission staff presented maps and data similar to those presented in the first three sections of this Coordination Plan.
-The first meeting included participants from across the Region, who were divided into fourteen small groups of six to eight people each.
+A wide range of individuals and agencies with an interest in transportation in the Region and County were invited to participate in a meeting to assist in the development of the Coordination Plan (see Appendices A and B).
+At the meeting, Commission staff presented maps and data similar to those presented in the first three sections of this Coordination Plan.
+The meeting included participants from across the Region, who were divided into fourteen small groups of six to eight people each.
 Groups were assigned so that each group would have members from multiple counties in the Region.